-Join Chris Nodder for an in-depth discussion in this video Clear descriptions, part of UX for Business.
+Join Chris Nodder for an in-depth discussion in this video Clear descriptions, part of UX for Small Business Websites.

 - Why will visitors want to buy the things you sell?…Unless you provide enough detail…they won't be ready to purchase.…I'm going to assume that you aren't running…an eCommerce site,…so you won't be listing your full inventory,…but you still need to describe the types of products…or services that you sell in the real world.…Even if you don't sell anything online…you can still learn from the eCommerce sites.…You'll notice that the best sites…provide detailed descriptions…and large, clear images…that show their products in use,…or the outcome of using their services.…